eunhyekim-grace/RIS_PROJECT/README.md

 #### installing dependencies in ubuntu

 If you are planning to run a project in google colab, you can skip all codes down below.
-There is colab file named YOLO v4, and you can follow the codes and explanations there.
+There is colab python file named YOLO v4, and you can follow the codes and explanations there.

 * CMake >= 3.8
 ```